sanyal06/aws-labs-1/SAA_Lab02.md

 - Select the VPC in which you have launched the ASG
 - Select Public Subnets from both AZs.
 This is a critical step, reconfirm before going forward.
 - Next - Configure Security Settings – Ignore the warning, it is recommending to have SSL certificate.
 - Next - Configure Security Groups.
-Select My-ALB-SG from existing ones.
+Select My_ELBSG from existing ones.
 - Next Configure Routing –
 - Target group – Existing Target Group
 - Name – MyTG